 Why rear-facing car seats are much safer and better-

-• In a rear-facing vs. forward-facing comparison, rear-facing seats provide better support for the head, neck and spine in the event of a crash.
+- In a rear-facing vs. forward-facing comparison, rear-facing seats provide better support for the head, neck and spine in the event of a crash.
+Unlike forward-facing seats where the body is restrained but the heavy head is propelled forward, straining the delicate neck, a rear-facing seat distributes the impact forces across the child’s entire back, head, and neck, significantly reducing the risk of severe injury or paralysis.

 Benefits Of Forward Facing